Loading...

 Reasoning Models

-Configure and use advanced reasoning capabilities models that show their thinking process.
+Configure and use advanced reasoning capabilities in models that show their thinking process.

 Reasoning models are specialized LLMs that expose their internal thought process before generating a final response.
 These models excel at complex tasks requiring multi-step reasoning, problem-solving, and logical analysis by spending additional compute time "thinking" through the problem.

-Tambo currently supports reasoning capabilities for OpenAI models (GPT-5, GPT-5 Mini, GPT-5 Nano, O3) and Google Gemini models (2.5 Pro, 2.5 Flash).
+Tambo currently supports reasoning capabilities for OpenAI and Google Gemini models.
 Each provider uses different parameter names to control reasoning behavior.

 What Are Reasoning Models?